Sibyl Kempson

-Sibyl Kempson (born 1973) is an American playwright and performer, who received the 2018 PEN/Laura Pels International Foundation for Theater Award for an American Playwright in Mid-career.
+Sibyl Kempson (born 1973) is an American playwright and performer.

 Kempson was raised in Pequannock Township, New Jersey.

 Academics and fellowships

-She received her B.F.A. in 1995 from Bennington College.

-She received her M.F.A. in 2007 from Brooklyn College.

-She is a MacDowell Colony Fellow.

-She has taught at Brooklyn College, The New School, and Sarah Lawrence College.
+She received her B.F.A. in 1995 from Bennington College and her M.F.A. in 2007 from Brooklyn College.
+Sibyl has taught at Brooklyn College, The New School, and Sarah Lawrence College.

-She is a 2014 USA Rockefeller Fellow.
+She is a 2014 USA Rockefeller Fellow and a MacDowell Colony Fellow.

 Collaborators

-New York City Players, Elevator Repair Service, Big Dance Theater, Advanced Beginner Group, Mike Iveson, Rude Mechanicals (theater company), Salvage Vanguard, Physical Plant, Rubber Rep.
+New York City Players, Elevator Repair Service, Big Dance Theater, Advanced Beginner Group, Mike Iveson, Rude Mechanicals (theater company), Salvage Vanguard, Physical Plant, Rubber Rep. She received the 2018 PEN/Laura Pels International Foundation for Theater Award for an American Playwright in Mid-career.

 She is a member of New Dramatists, class of 2017.